papadreama/InsightLab/content/public-notes/Contemplative Studies Course Syllabus.md

 #### Home Practices
 - **Meditation:** Anchor to Open Awareness Practice
+- Listen to or read any of the suggested reading from this week.
 - **Field Notes on Having vs Being/B-Needs vs D-Needs:** Throughout the week, during your mindful pauses, take note of whether you're in having mode or being mode or whether you're in the midst of satisfying a having need or deficiency need.
 - **Complete the Exploration Scale from Scott Barry Kauffman**
-- **Journal:** Take 15 - 20 minutes to reflect on your meditation, your having/being or deficiency/being observations, and the results of the exploration scale.
+- **Journal:** Take 15 - 20 minutes to reflect on your meditation, your having/being or deficiency/being observations, as well as any reflections on any of the readings and/or class discussions.

 ### Week 3: Knowledge